 Yet another reason to reduce stress is its ability to raise blood pressure.
 But don’t relax by eating more or using tobacco or alcohol.
 These activities only increase the problem.

-For high blood pressure symptoms and good health in general, it’s a great idea to practice daily relaxation techniques such as deep breathing, healing prayer and/or meditation.
+For high blood pressure symptoms and good health in general, it’s a great idea to practice daily relaxation techniques such as deep breathing and/or meditation.
 These natural stress relievers help you relax and reduce your blood pressure.

 3. Essential Oils